FaizalJnu/NRNB238/README.md

 # NRNB238
 Dealing with issue 238 of NRNB, all the code given in this repo is work related to it.

-# Work done on grn_work notebeook is as follows:
+# Work done on grn_work notebook is as follows:

 ## Title: "Leveraging Pre-trained Models for Gene Regulatory Network Inference and Cell-Type-Specific Gene Program Extraction"